 - Lift the top half of the engine box.
 Check to see if all the engine drain plugs are in.
-Make sure the hull drain plug down in the bilge is installed. - Look at all the hoses to make sure they are installed and the hose clamps are tight.
+Make sure the hull drain plug down in the bilge and also the drain plug at the transom are installed. - Look at all the hoses to make sure they are installed and the hose clamps are tight.
 Close the engine box and turn on the blower (switch is on the dash).
 Run the blower at least four (4) minutes.
 This helps to remove fuel vapors that might be down in the bilge before starting engine.
 Remember, if you have detected the presence of fuel vapors, do not start engine until source has been determined, any problems corrected and vapors removed.